goconca/website-2019/content/blog/speaker-resources.md

 A great place to start is the [Resources for New Speakers](https://github.com/golang/go/wiki/NewSpeakers) wiki, which contains links to blog posts and videos with tips and helpful insights.

-Again, there are folks within the Go community *that want to help you*, check out the [Contact Us](https://github.com/golang/go/wiki/NewSpeakers#contact-us) section.
+Again, there are folks within the Go community *that want to help you*, check out the [Contact Us](https://github.com/golang/go/wiki/NewSpeakers#contact-us) section on the golang wiki.
 Alternatively, reach out to us at speakers@gocon.ca and we'll do our best to help.
+Why?

+<blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">Once you&#39;ve found success, your next goal should be helping others do the same.</p>&mdash; Kelsey Hightower (@kelseyhightower) <a href="https://twitter.com/kelseyhightower/status/1053389901117325312?ref_src=twsrc%5Etfw">October 19, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [Carolyn Van Slyck](https://twitter.com/carolynvs) wrote a great post on why you should submit a talk to [GopherCon](https://www.gophercon.com/) (and you totally should!).
 We highly recommend you [check it out](https://carolynvanslyck.com/blog/2018/12/talk-at-gophercon/) because it's a great resource.